Benefits the Keto Diet for Athletes

 The ketogenic diet can offer athletes a number of benefits.

 Usually, fasting is one of the last things that an athlete should be doing.
-However, in the interests of kickstarting a ketogenic state, it is worth the disadvantages.
+However, in the interest of kickstarting a ketogenic state, it is worth the disadvantages.

 As with any diet that involves severe calorie restriction, you should consult with a doctor before embarking on your ketogenic diet regimen.